RouEmpire/the-creative-media-note/pages/BASH.md

 - `chmod +x mycript.sh` for example, `+x` is to add excutable permissions
 - Use `cat` to print contents in a text file to the terminal
 - use `pwd` to print you current working directory
-- Script can be write multiple line, execute like interpreter
+- Script can be write in multiple line, execute like interpreter
 	- ```
 	  echo "Hello Word"
 	  ls